-The Company's head office and registered office address is Suite 1500 - 1055 West Georgia Street, Vancouver, BC, V6E 4N7, Canada.
+The Company's registered office address is Suite 1500 - 1055 West Georgia Street, Vancouver, BC, V6E 4N7, Canada.

 The consolidated financial statements are presented in Canadian dollars unless otherwise indicated, which is the functional currency of the Company and its subsidiary.